-The subsidy scorecard relates to how we use budget funds, in part, to advocate for lower electric rates based on power plant competition (not subsidies) under Ohio's 1999 deregulation law.
+The subsidy scorecard relates to how we use budget funds, in part, to advocate for lower electric rates based on power plant competition - not subsidies or bailouts - under Ohio's 1999 deregulation law.
 Since 2000, Ohioans have paid billions of dollars in subsidies to Ohio electric utilities, above the market price of electricity.

-In conclusion, I appreciate the Administration's budget proposal for our services to 4.5 million Ohioans.
+In conclusion, I appreciate the Administration's budget proposal and the General Assembly's consideration of the budget, for our services to millions of Ohioans.
 Thank you for this opportunity to discuss these issues affecting Ohioans.
 I look forward to working with you and your colleagues on issues affecting Ohio utility consumers.